pgbouncer/pgbouncer/README.rst

     $ make
     $ make install

-If you are building from git, or are building for Windows, please see separate build instructions below.
+If you are building from Git, or are building for Windows, please see separate build instructions below.

 DNS lookup support